 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-Adidas Superstar Boots are sold in women’s sizes which range from 5 to 11.
+Adidas Superstar Cleats are sold in women’s sizes which range from 5 to 11.
 The sizing is a bit long, so buyers are advised to size down by at least half, although the width is spot on.

 The mid-cut construction gives the ankles additional support.
 The sneakers have a lace-up front with extra long laces to wrap around the shoes.

 Adidas reimagined the classic b-ball trainer as a winter-ready combat cleat with a herringbone pattern tread for grip.
 The resulting design is part retro and many parts street.
 Adidas Superstar Cleats come in black and white, ash-pearl, all-black, all-white, and cardboard and white colorways.
 The rich tones are beautiful and when combined with the leather uppers, quite striking.

 You can wear these shoes and still look quite feminine.
 Pair with an asymmetrical skirt, a fitted top, and top off with a leather jacket for an edgy, chic look.
 Or you can replace the skirt with warm leggings, and change the fitted top to a long shirt.
 Don’t remove the leather jacket.

 For a more casual ensemble, wear these cleats with blue jeans and a colorful knitted sweater.